PatrickCmd/Yummy-Recipes-React-APP/README.md

 Yummy recipes app is an application that allows users to create, save and share meeting the needs of keeping track of awesome food recipes.

-*Client App consumes the api at this repo [url](https://github.com/PatrickCmd/Yummy-Recipe-RestAPI/)*
+*Client App consumes the api at this githup repo [url](https://github.com/PatrickCmd/Yummy-Recipe-RestAPI/) and API documentation and Live production for this [Link](https://yummy-recipe-api.herokuapp.com/)*

 ## Installation
 First clone this repository